Chunde/Image-Cropper-For-Computer-Vision/README.md

 # Image-Cropper-For-Computer-Vision
 The software tool contains multiple projects, most of the code is written in C#, some part in C++, and little in assemble language.
 #Compile
 Please use Visual Studion 2010 or later to compile these projects.
+The App use the DirectX code for C# from Microsoft, which may not be compiled using VS 2013 or 2015, you need to retarget that project to VC 100 if thing goes wrong.
 #Run
 Code is tested under debug mode, it probably has some issues when comes to release mode, however, they can be fixed easily, I may need to clean them up a bit.
 #How to Use